pauloarantes/apola-dl-notebook/README.md

 # apola-dl-notebook
-Jupyter notebook docker server with TensorFlow, Caffe, iTorch and more.
+Jupyter notebook docker server with TensorFlow, Caffe, Keras, iTorch and more.

 `Apola (Greek, adj): With everything.`

 Our Deep Learnign sandbox docker image, works out of the box!
-Based on Ubuntu 14.04 Trusty, actually based on tensorflow/tensorflow image, build Caffe and iTorch into the image.
+Based on Ubuntu 14.04 Trusty, actually based on tensorflow/tensorflow image.

 ### Usage
 Simple run: `docker run -it -p 8888:8888 elefthei/apola-dl-notebook`